conversationai/conversationai-crowdsource/api-service/webapp-demo/README.md

 Run `ng serve:dev` for a dev server backed by a localhost proxy to port 8080 for the API server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-By default, the app will load a random question from the specified job.You can request a particular question in the hash, `http://localhost:4200/#{clientJobKey}/{questionId}`.
+By default, the app will load a random question from the specified job.
+You can request a particular question in the hash, `http://localhost:4200/#{clientJobKey}/{questionId}`.

 ## Code scaffolding